TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/dict.rst

 .. c:function:: PyObject* PyDict_Items(PyObject *p)

-   Return a :c:type:`PyListObject` containing all the items from the dictionary.
+   Return a :c:type:`PyListObject` containing all the items kutoka the dictionary.

 .. c:function:: PyObject* PyDict_Keys(PyObject *p)

-   Return a :c:type:`PyListObject` containing all the keys from the dictionary.
+   Return a :c:type:`PyListObject` containing all the keys kutoka the dictionary.

 .. c:function:: PyObject* PyDict_Values(PyObject *p)

-   Return a :c:type:`PyListObject` containing all the values from the dictionary *p*.
+   Return a :c:type:`PyListObject` containing all the values kutoka the dictionary *p*.